Fuel HelpFood Logging2 min read

 Recipe LibrarySaved meals you want to repeat with consistent data

-Use Food Library when you know what you ate and want the fastest path to an accurate entry.
+Use Food Library when you know what you ate and want a deterministic entry without waiting for AI.

-Type the name of a food to search across local food databases.
+Type the name of a food, brand, product, restaurant item, or category cue to search the local database.
 Results show serving size, calories, and macros so you can pick the right match without opening each entry.

 Select an item, confirm or adjust the serving size, and save.
 The entry writes to Apple Health the same way all Fuel food logs do, so it appears in your daily totals, timeline, and coaching context.